Who can use this Consultant Appointment?

-It is for appointing an individual as a consultant or freelancer to provide services to a company over a limited period in return for a fee.
+It sets out the terms on which the consultant will provide services over an agreed period in return for a fee.
 The fee is either fixed or calculated by reference to hourly/daily rates.

 The 15 paragraphs in this letter can be adapted for a great variety of consultancy appointments – particularly useful for short-term appointments where a consultant is engaged for a few months on a particular project.

 The letter covers

 - services to be provided

 - length of appointment